rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 Submariner also uses UDP port 4800 to encapsulate traffic from the worker and master nodes to the Gateway nodes, and TCP port 8080 to retrieve metrics from the Gateway nodes.

-So both needs to be opened at the AWS level, for this reason these ports are opened into the security groups during the SubmarinerConfig automatic configuration:
+So both need to be opened at the AWS level; for this reason, these ports are opened in the security groups during the SubmarinerConfig automatic configuration:

 [![](/images/submariner3.png "ACM Diagram 3")]({{site.url}}/images/submariner3.png)

-Also into the Security Group of the workers of OCP, ports 4800 and 8080 are opened too, beside the 4800, 4500 and 500 UDP needed for IKE and IPsec.
+Also in the Security Group of the OCP workers, ports 4800 and 8080 are opened too, besides the 4500 and 500 UDP ports needed for IKE and IPsec.

 #### Specific nodes for Submariner